 This makes sense.
 If the Court had come down the other way, it would have given a free pass to employers to engage in sexual harassment – harass as many women that you want as long as you talk dirty to a couple of men too.
 Can you image the defenses that would have been raise – “but, ladies and gentlemen of the jury, Joe also talked about all the women he screwed with his male co-workers and he shared naked pictures of woman with male co-workers.”
 Had it gone the other way, an employer faced with a sexual harassment hostile work environment could choose between trying to correct the problem or definitely avoiding liability by further the problem by having sexual explicit conversations with males.

 Amazingly, sometimes logic actually prevails.
 This type of conduct does not belong anywhere near a work environment.

 If you feel that you are being sexually harassed or are working in a sexually charged or hostile working environment, you should not wait to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
-At The Spitz Law Firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 It is best contact an Ohio sexual harassment attorney/hostile work environment lawyer to obtain advice with respect to sexual harassment /hostile work environment questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm or any individual attorney.